 Related species A. helianthi will often “self-sow” so it is possible that A. forsythii would do likewise.

 Although of fairly widespread distribution, pink flannel flower is rarely seen in the wild as it does not appear every year.
 Apparently it requires specific climatic conditions for seed stored in the soil to germinate.
 It is reported that it flowers a year after a fire if there has been rain.
 After the bushfires of 2019-2020, it was seen in large numbers in the Blue Mountains, with many people flocking to see it.

 It grows well in a pot, perhaps for a limited time.

 Lloyd Hedges has demonstrated success with smoke-water seeds.
 Cuttings can also likely be done.

 Regenerates from seed after fire.

 Actinotus is a genus of about 15 species, occuring only in Australia and New Zealand.
 NSW currently has 5 species.

 Actinotus – referring to “rays“, “furnished with rays” and “radius” (Gk. aktino (ακτίνο) / aktinos (ακτίνος)).

 forsythii – named after William Forsyth who was a Scottish botanist (1737 – 25 July 1804).
 He was a royal head gardener and a founding member of the Royal Horticultural Society.

-Not considered to be at risk in the wild at the species level although it is listed as a high risk/vulnerable plant in the alpine area of Victoria.
+This species is not considered to be at risk of extinction in the wild – although it is listed as a high risk/vulnerable plant in the alpine areas of Victoria.